alex-mayfield/fmsreport/pages/1_about.md

 **Alex Mayfield, Ph.D.** is Assistant Pofessor of History at Asbury University.
 His research utilizes digital methodologies which enable the reconstruction of historical networks and movements within global Christianity.
 He is also a Co-Investigator on the China Historical Christian Database, an international collaborative project which seeks to identify every Christian person, event, and institution in China between 1550 and 1950.
 His recent book, _The Kaleidoscopic City_, explores how how changes in the structural and conceptual frameworks of foreign pentecostals had a dramatic impact on the shape of Hong Kong pentecostalism.

 **Joseph Wang, B.S.** is currently pursuing his Master's in Computer Science at the University of California San Diego.
 He holds a Bachelor's of Computer Science from LeTourneau University.

+## Data

+Data collection for this and subsequent periods is ongoing.
+However, the biographical, relational, and financial data which fueled the findings of this project are available for download on our [GitHub Repository](https://github.com/alex-mayfield/fmsreport/tree/data).

+This data is released under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+As such it is free to use and addapt with proper attribution.
+Please use the following citation:

+- Thomas Whitaker, Matthew Preston, Alex Mayfield, and Joseph Wang.
+"Funding Mission Schools: An Exploratory Online Report" (9 May 2024).
+Accessed {{ site.time | date: '%d %B %Y' }}. https://www.fmsreport.com.